zenml-io/zenml/docs/book/user-guide/advanced-guide/configure-steps-pipelines.md

 ```
 {% endhint %}

+If you want to make sure you get all the benefits of type annotating your
+steps, you can set the environment variable `ZENML_ENFORCE_TYPE_ANNOTATIONS` to `True`.
+ZenML will then raise an exception in case one of the steps you're trying to run is
+missing a type annotation.

 ## Step output names

 By default, ZenML uses the output name `output` for single output steps